 The next five years saw major fundraising campaigns to both purchase property, on our own or jointly with other conservation organizations, and to fund the management of Beach Plum Farm in Ogunquit, which was donated to GWRLT.
 In 2000 we began working with 11 other organizations on the Greater Mt.
 A Conservation Initiative to protect 7000 additional acres.
 The work we have done and continue to do creates a valuable local presence within the State's conservation efforts in the Mt.
 Agamenticus region.

 The work of the Trust is now fairly equally split.
 We work with landowners to protect family holdings through conservation easements and we actively fundraise and work with landowners to provide them with options to sell their property and still see the land conserved.
-To date we have conserved over 4000 acres.
-Twenty-two years have shown what can be accomplished by deeply committed individuals, working together to preserve open space in this beautiful part of Maine.
+To date we have conserved over 5200 acres.
+Twenty-eight years have shown what can be accomplished by deeply committed individuals, working together to preserve open space in this beautiful part of Maine.